Julia Michaels: Bio And Career Highlights

 Currently engaged to tattoo artist Mat Rule, Julia Michaels confirmed their engagement in April 2025.
 The couple began dating in July 2022.

-Michaels was previously in a relationship with Canadian musician JP Saxe, which stemmed from their collaboration on the duet “If the World Was Ending.”
+Michaels was previously in a relationship with Canadian musician JP Saxe, stemming from their collaboration on “If the World Was Ending.”
 They parted ways in September 2022.

 Career Highlights